Best Bars in Launceston for a Guaranteed Good Time

 Bar Stelo

-Whether you're seeking a romantic dinner or a casual gathering with friends, Bar Stelo promises cosy ambience and clever cocktails, right in the heart of Launceston.
-The decor exudes warmth with its rustic charm whilst the modern aesthetic paves the way for its extensive wine list featuring the island's renowned vineyards as well as a decadent cocktail menu.
-Feel free to stay a while, with their menu a gastronomic adventure, highlighting the region's finest ingredients, including fresh seafood, locally sourced meats, and seasonal produce.
+Whether you’re after a romantic dinner or a casual gathering with friends, Bar Stelo offers a cosy ambience and clever cocktails, right in the heart of Launceston.
+The decor exudes rustic charm, while the modern aesthetic complements an extensive wine list featuring renowned local vineyards and a decadent cocktail menu.
+Feel free to linger longer as the menu takes you on a gastronomic adventure, showcasing the region’s finest ingredients—fresh seafood, locally sourced meats, and seasonal produce.

 88 George Street, Launceston